pypa/packaging.python.org/source/specifications/core-metadata.rst

 complete and not subject to change.
 Fields should be considered "optional" for versions which predate their introduction.

+.. note:: *Interpreting old metadata:* In :pep:`566`, the version specifier field format specification was relaxed to accept the syntax used by popular publishing tools (namely to remove the requirement that version specifiers must be surrounded by parentheses).
+Metadata consumers may want to use the more relaxed formatting rules even for metadata files that are nominally less than version 2.1.

 .. contents:: Contents
    :local: